Talcum Powder and

 In 2008, Harvard epidemiologist Dr. Margaret Gates reaffirmed that weekly use of talcum powder for perineal use increases the risk for ovarian cancer by 33%, and daily use by 41%.

 Why Choose GoldenbergLaw?

-When it comes to handling a talcum powder and ovarian cancer lawsuit, our Minneapolis team is more than qualified to take on the case.
-GoldenbergLaw has had years of experience with drug-related cases and has had a great amount of success throughout those years.
+When it comes to handling a talcum powder and ovarian cancer lawsuit, our team is more than qualified to take on the case.
+GoldenbergLaw has had years of experience with defective drug and device litigations and has had a great amount of success throughout those years.
 If you have been affected negatively by talcum powder, contact us and get a free consultation.

 Thousands of Successful Settlements